ava-labs/avalanche-docs/docs/community/tutorials-contest/NFT-Marketplace-on-Avalanche/README.md

 - Symbol: AVAX
 - Explorer: https://testnet.snowtrace.io

-You may find the configurations for the Avalanche Mainnet and Local Testnet (AVASH) [here](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask#step-1-setting-up-metamask).

 Next, we will add the network configuration in hardhat config file [`hardhat.config.js`](NFT-Marketplace-dApp/hardhat.config.js).
 If you do not know how that file works then take a look at [here](https://hardhat.org/config/#networks-configuration).